Book a romantic break in North Wales for St Dwynwen's Day

-Say ‘I Love You’ With A Romantic St Dwynwen’s Day Break
+Say 'I love you' on St Dwynwen's Day

-Celebrated on January 25 each year, St Dwynwen’s Day is one of the best kept secrets of lovers in Wales, but you can share the romance of this special day by staying at one of a great selection of romantic holiday cottages on Anglesey with your partner.
+Celebrated on January 25 each year, St Dwynwen’s Day is one of the best kept secrets of lovers in Wales.
+You can share the romance of this special day by staying at one of a great selection of romantic holiday cottages on Anglesey with your partner.

 Take a trip to the island of Llanddwyn, a spectacular rugged rock lying off the miles of deserted sandy beaches, near Newborough, Anglesey, where Dwynwen, the Welsh saint of love, was fated to live a life of solitude.
 She had hoped to marry the man she loved, Maelon Dafodrill, but was distraught when she found he was promised to another.
 Dwynwen prayed for divine help to ease her pain.

 A story of love, jealousy and revenge

 In her sleep, she was visited by an angel who answered her prayers with a potion that she gave Maelon to drink which turned him into a block of ice.
 Horrified at what she had done, Dwynwen pleaded with God for three wishes to put her spiteful act of jealous revenge to right.

 She called on God to release Maelon from his frozen imprisonment, that God should work through her to protect all true lovers and that she should remain unmarried.
 Her wishes were granted and she withdrew from the world to devote the rest of her life to God from her lonely chapel on Llanddwyn.
 Dwynwen is believed to have died in the year 460.

 Play your part in this legend of unresolved love

 The legend goes on to say that you can divine the faithfulness of your lover by scattering breadcrumbs on the water in the chapel well and laying a cloth over them.
 If the cloth is disturbed by a fish rising to feed, then your lover is faithful to you.